Tomato6966/personal-chat-bot/README.md

 4. Reload the systemd daeomn `sudo systemctl daemon-reload`
 5. Enable the service `sudo systemctl enable personal-chat-bot.service`
 6. Start the service `sudo systemctl start personal-chat-bot.service`

+Why yet another chatbot?
+- I made many chatbots with llms in the past already, and there are many opensource solutions available already, however this was a fun project and i wanted to include the groq api in particular.